subramanian-vv/Quickclick/README.md

 # Quickclick
-This is a simple site to find out the clicking and counting speed, provided a grid of numbers.
+This is a simple game to find out the clicking and counting speed, provided a grid of numbers.
 This is my first foray into developing websites.
-View the site **[here](https://subramanian-vv.github.io/Quickclick/).**
+Play the game **[here](https://subramanian-vv.github.io/Quickclick/).**